 - Make it convenient.
 Provide multiple methods for them to contact you.
 You always want to make sure to include an email and phone number so people can contact you via their preferred method.
 It’s also good to include your social channel handles to further increase brand awareness.

 Now that you’ve developed the messaging of your offer and CTA, we’ll move on to creating the right design for your card.
 Tune in next week for our next installment to learn more about this!
+Learn more about direct mail copywriting with Amazingmail.
 If you have further questions about creating the content of your piece or your offers and CTAs, please reach out to us.